mailpace/blog/content/blog/what-happens-when-you-send-an-email-to-spam.md

 So when you hit “report spam”, the following happens:

-- Emails is moved to the spam folder
+- The email is moved to the spam folder
 - Spam detection systems are updated
 - If registered, an email complaint is sent through the FBL programme in ARF format
 - The original sender takes action to prevent further spam being sent (in theory)